MarkNenadov/ZopeRope/README.txt

 Tool # 1 - zope2_fetch_objs.py

+Note: This code has been tested under the following Zope 2 releases: 2.6.1, 2.7.0, and 2.8.1.

 Zope External methods to extract Python Scripts and DTML Methods from your Zope 2 Data.fs over to your filesystem

 - Copy zope2_fetch_objs.py into Extensions folder